shigemk2/convertascii/README.md

 convertascii
 ============

-Emacs LIsp to convert ascii code to strings
+Emacs Lisp to convert ascii code to strings

+31 to !
+72 to H